Think about this as you’re composing and sending out job search email.

 Think of this as a headline or teaser, marketing your qualifications and value.
 You want to entice people to read your email message.

-Capture attention with the subject line and help the reader know immediately what your message is about.
-Something useless like “Greetings” or “Hello” is dismissible, and nearly as bad as having nothing in the subject line.
+Therefore, capture attention with the subject line and help the reader know immediately what your message is about.
+For instance, something useless like “Greetings” or “Hello” doesn’t do much.
+It’s nearly as bad as having nothing in the subject line.

 Often in job search, your emails will be archived by recipients for future retrieval.
 Don’t let yours get lost in the sea of emails these people have on file.
 Make it easy for them to find yours in an instant.